kjell/mcn-2020-git-haiku/index.md

-Lightning -
+No oil to read by
-A frog jumps in -
+Is also changed to another
-from the kiri tree.
+from looking at the moon.